marrion-S/Northstar-Meridian-Pivot/README.md

   with no polling delay.
 - `GET /stock/:sku` response shape confirmed identical before and after the pivot (see Scope Delta Analysis, "Regression check").

-## Honest gap
-Assignment 3 is structurally a peer-review artifact — it needs a real teammate's honest read on a real person's behavior under pressure.
-That's provided here as a ready-to-use template rather than fabricated, since invented peer feedback wouldn't be a genuine adaptability signal for anyone.